jaredh159/tailwind-react-native-classnames/readme.md

 ## Migrating from V1

-**1.** I switched to an NPM organization, so the package has a new name.
+**1.** During the rewrite, the package name on npm was changed to `twrnc`.
 To remove the old library and install v2, run:

 ```
 npm uninstall tailwind-react-native-classnames
-npm i install twrnc@next
+npm install twrnc
 ```

 **2.** Grep through your project replacing `from 'tailwind-react-native-classnames'` with